 For Mexican and Canadian citizens who practice certain professional occupations and have a job offer from a U.S. employer, TN status offers a simple route to obtaining a U.S. nonimmigrant (temporary) work visa.
 TN status lasts for one year, and can be renewed in one-year increments, with no limit on renewals.
 There is no annual cap on TN visas from Mexico or Canada, so no need to worry about waiting lists developing.

 If the applicant qualifies and properly applies for the visa, and is not otherwise "inadmissible" to the United States, visa approval is very likely.
 But a person who intends to separately apply for lawful permanent residence (a green card) while in the United States can be denied TN status, because of violating the requirement that TN applicants intend to stay in the United States only temporarily.

-At present, only the occupations listed in Appendix 1603.D.1 to Annex 1603 of NAFTA (also found at 8 C.F.R. § 214.6(c)) can apply for TN status.
-Unless stated there, the applicant will also need a bachelor’s or licensure degree from a college or university.
+At present, only the occupations listed in Chapter 16, Appendix 2 of the United States-Mexico-Canada (USMCA) Agreement can apply for TN status.
+Unless stated there, the applicant will also need a bachelor's or licensure degree from a college or university.

 The primary advantage of the treaty professional procedure is avoiding the potentially long delays that follow filing a visa petition in the United States (the usual procedure for other nonimmigrant visas, such as H-1Bs).